danialias/LocalizedString/README.md

 Localize your strings to several languages in Axmol Engine.

-Inspired in the ["Multiple language support"](https://discuss.cocos2d-x.org/t/tutorial-multiple-language-support/16237) tutorial by Den.
+Inspired by the ["Multiple language support"](https://discuss.cocos2d-x.org/t/tutorial-multiple-language-support/16237) tutorial by Den.

 ## Preparations